tedcar/Instant-Scribe/02_Progress/PRD.md

     - `recording.wav`: The original, high-quality, full-length audio file.
     - A `.txt` file containing the final, clean transcription.
 - **FR-4.4.5:** The filename of the `.txt` file MUST be algorithmically generated from its own content: it is named after the first seven words of the transcription, with spaces replaced by underscores. (e.g., "The_primary_objective_for_the_next.txt").

+4.5.
+CLIPBOARD ROBUSTNESS GUARANTEE

+- **FR-4.5.1:** After every clipboard copy attempt, the application MUST validate success by re-reading the clipboard and comparing the text length.
+- **FR-4.5.2:** On validation failure, the application MUST invoke the fallback mechanism specified in FR-3.2.6 without user intervention.
+- **FR-4.5.3:** All clipboard failures MUST be logged to `app.log` with a timestamp and error details to aid debugging.

 5.0 NON-FUNCTIONAL REQUIREMENTS